A Year On Jupiter Is How Many Earth Days

 Historical Context and Observations

 Humans have observed Jupiter for millennia, its bright glow captivating stargazers since antiquity.
 Ancient civilizations, including the Babylonians and Greeks, recognized Jupiter as a wandering star, carefully tracking its movements across the night sky.
-However, it wasn't until the advent of modern astronomy that we began to accurately measure its orbital period and comprehend the true length of a year on Jupiter.
+Still, it wasn't until the advent of modern astronomy that we began to accurately measure its orbital period and comprehend the true length of a year on Jupiter.

 The Physics Behind Jupiter's Long Year